An Interview With WSG's Newest French Wine Scholar Program Provider

 We offer these qualifications in open classes, tailor made or online combined with workshops and always with a personal approach.
 We consider the student and what he/she needs to be more valuable in their profession.

-I am also proud to say that I was elected Wine Lady of the Year in 2017, after 20 years of work in the wine business.
+I am also proud to say that I was elected Wine Lady of the Year in 2017 by Foodprint (the Belgian Culinary Yearbook), after 20 years of work in the wine business.

 2) Give us a bit of background on your history in wine and your wine school: Winewise.